erintimli01/its-pizza/README.md

 Describe Pizza()

 //Test 1
-Test: "It should return size and toppings undefined."
+Test: "It should return size and toppings."
-Code: let pizza = new Pizza
+Code: let pizza = new Pizza("large", ["sausage", "pepperoni"]);
-pizza.size;
-pizza.topping;
-Expected output: undefined
+Expected output: Pizza {size: "large", toppings: "sausage", "pepperoni"}

 //Test 2
 Test: "It should return 20 for large, 15 for medium, and 10 for small"
-Code: let pizza = new Pizza
+Code: let pizza = new Pizza()
 pizza.pizzaPrice("large")
 Expected output = 20

+//Test 3

 _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this application depends on?
 We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_